-Unfilled impressions mean loss of revenue.
+Unfilled impressions in Google Ad Manager mean loss of revenue.
 Meaning, publishers might have the ad space, but may not get ads or impressions for them.
 This happens mostly when some part of the inventory remains unsold.
 Or, some error prevents impressions from getting counted.

 Most publishers experience some of their ad impressions showing up as blanks.
 In fact, about 10 to 15% unfilled impressions is considered as an acceptable rate.
 However, with the right measures and practices in place, it is possible to bring the rate down to as low as 3 to 5%.
 But to do that, it’s important to first understand the reasons that lead to unfilled impressions.